New Sophos Firewall models in the XGS Desktop series available

 | Concurrent Xstream SSL/TLS Connections | 18,432 | 18,432 | 0.00 % |

-Performance data from firewall brochure
+Performance data from the firewall brochure

 The new testing methodology in detail